Consolidating Financial Data from Multiple Companies

 Use the same process to export consolidated data that must be submitted to Dynamics 365 Finance, such as if the current business unit is a subsidiary and the parent company uses Dynamics 365 Finance.

 After you run the batch job, all entries in general ledger accounts are processed.
-For every combination of selected dimensions and date, the contents of the entries' Amount fields are totalled and exported.
+For every combination of selected dimensions and date, the contents of the entries' Amount fields are totaled and exported.
 The next combination of selected dimensions and date with the same account number is processed, then the combinations in the next account number are processed, and so on.

 The exported entries contain the following fields: Account No., Posting Date, and Amount.
 If dimensions information was also exported, dimension codes and dimension values are also included.